Daily Image Update

 High-resolution image

-Including 2024, the downward linear trend in March sea ice extent is 37,000 square kilometers (14,000 square miles) per year, or 2.4 percent per decade relative to the 1981 to 2010 average.
-Since 1979, Arctic sea ice loss in March is 1.68 million square kilometers (649,000 square miles), which is roughly equivalent to the size of the state of Alaska or the country of Iran.
+Including 2024, the downward linear trend in April mean monthly sea ice extent was 36,000 square kilometers (14,000 square miles) per year, or 2.4 percent per decade relative to the 1981 to 2010 average (Figure 3).
+Based on the linear trend since 1979, April has lost 1.61 million square kilometers (622,000 square miles) of sea ice, which is roughly equivalent to six times the size of Texas.
+April 2024 had the highest sea ice extent for the month in 12 years.

 High-resolution image